 Not to mention, research has shown that dehydration of greater than 2-3% can lead to marked decreases in endurance and strength performance, respectively.7 Similarly, dehydration can also alter cortisol concentrations in subjects before, during, and after exercise.8 Altering the hormonal environment around the training session affects much more than just EAMC so, hydration should not be discounted.

 However, it’s important that we fully understand all components of hydration, not just fluid intake.
 Think back to high school chemistry class, water follows salt, right?
 If an athlete has a chronically low electrolyte intake, then regardless of fluid intake, there is a pretty good chance they’re still going to be dehydrated.

-Thus, nutritional education for our athletes becomes of vital importance, here are a few suggestions:
+Thus, nutritional education for our athletes becomes of vital importance; here are a few suggestions for muscle cramp relief:

 If working with clients or athletes on an individual basis, one of the easiest solutions is to combine 8-12oz of coconut water with a ½ teaspoon of celtic/sea salt to promote cellular hydration.
 This has nearly FOUR times the amount of electrolytes as Gatorade and it’s just as cheap.
 Win, win.